CarstenOst/IS_115PHP/Module_2/readme.md

 SometextBeforeHtmlOrPhpCode <h1>hello</h1>
 ```

-The same goes for task 2, but here the code will be removed anyway
+The same goes for task 2, but here the code will be removed anyway.
 The other tasks do not need clarifications.